Döda fallet – the dead falls of Ragunda

 START

 Turn off road no 87 between Hammarstrand and Bispgården.
-Follow the signs to the large parking lot.
+Follow the signs to the large parking lot and walk from there.

 ACCESSIBILITY

-Hike on wooden walkways some 350 meters down along the dead falls.
-There are several pic nic areas, one with a roof.
-The first part of the walkways is made accesible for wheelchairs, prams and walkers.
-Further down along the emptied riverbed there are stairs and a nature path into the forest.
+Hike on wooden walkways to explore the dead falls.
+There are several picnic areas, one with a roof.
+The first part of the walkways is made accessible for wheelchairs, prams and walkers.
+Further down along the emptied riverbed there are stairs and a nature path leads into the forest and over the ridge to the new riverbed.
+This path is quite steep on the other side of the ridge.

 GUIDED TOURS

-There are guided tours for groups in summer.
+There are guided tours for booked groups.
 There are also guided canoe trips along the Indals river (Indalsälven).

 WHERE TO EAT & STAY

-The Cafeteria by the parking lot is open from May to August serving coffee, ice cream and lunches.
+The Cafeteria is open from May to August serving coffee, ice cream and lunches.
 There are hotels, cabins and hostels nearby.

 NATURE RESERVE

 The area around Döda fallet is a nature reserve with cultural history and nature worth protecting with unique geological formations.
 In the area there is also an old mine shaft and a 5 300 year old sleigh has been found here.
-The site is a part of the official Geo Park that encompasses the whole community Ragunda.
+The site is a part of the official Geo Park that encompasses the whole community along the river Indalsälven in Ragunda.

 BOTANIC